lucianostraga/marketing-cloud-graphql/README.md

-# marketing-cloud-graphql

 ## Main Content:

-Automation Studio SSSJ code
+#Automation Studio SSSJ code

-Sample GraphQ query
+#Sample GraphQ query
 Getting all contacts that belong to Accounts with Cases and Opportunities with Amount >= 100K.

-Sample GraphQl mutation
+#Sample GraphQl mutation
 Setting time stamp on Datetime custom field.